New Library University of Birmingham

 A variety of learning spaces cater to users differing needs.
 Video editing booths, wireless mobile charging facilities and media rooms sit alongside 62km of shelving filled with thousands of books from the University’s important collections.
 A below-ground reserve store houses over 1.5 million items, allowing users to access materials from a single location, with staff on hand to enable research.

-The Main Library should be an inspirational destination whether the journey is undertaken virtually or to a fabulous space at the heart of our beautiful campus.
-It should be a place where people connect with information, resources, ideas, technology, and with the creative outputs and research generated in the University.
-Above all it should be […]
+The Library should be an inspirational destination, whether visited virtually or to a space at the heart of our campus.
+It should be where people connect with information, resources, ideas, technology, and with the creative outputs and research generated in the University but above all, where people connect with each other.

 The new Library is more than a place for study and research, it is a key component of the University’s ongoing development.
 Its reduced energy consumption will aid the University’s required 20% drop in CO2 emissions by 2020.
 The cafe and events space in the ground floor provide areas for the showcasing of work and research.
 Seen from the canal and railway, it compliments the historic buildings of the University and acts as a marker of the heart of thriving campus.